 Lens (optical) distortion is an aberration that causes straight lines to curve near the edges of images.
 It can be troublesome for architectural photography and photogrammetry (measurements derived from images).
-The simplest approximation is the 3rd order equation, ru = rd + krd3 where ru is the undistorted and rd is the distorted radius.
-Depending on the sign of k, it can be either “barrel” (shown on the right) or “pincushion.”
-A mixture known as “mustache” distortion may occur for complex lenses when the coefficients of the 5th order approximation (ru = rd + h1rd3+ h2rd3) have opposite signs.
+The simplest approximation is the 3rd order equation, ru = rd + krd3 where rd is the distorted and ru is the undistorted radius.
+Depending on the sign of k, it can be either "barrel" (shown on the right) or "pincushion."
+A mixture known as "mustache" distortion may occur for complex lenses which are better described by a 5th order approximation (ru = rd+ h1rd3+ h2rd5) .

 Lens distortion and coefficients for correcting it are calculated in the Distortion module, which contains 3rd order, 5th order and tangent/arctangent distortion models, and in Dot Pattern, which performs a CPIQ-compliant distortion measurement.
 SFRplus and Checkerboard measure distortion in nearly as much detail as the Distortion module, along with sharpness and several other factors.
 SFRplus distortion results are in the Image, Geometry, Distortion, FoV and Radial distortion plots. eSFR ISO measures distortion with slightly less precision than SFRplus.